 A CSA is not responsible for determining authoritatively whether a crime took place—that is the function of law enforcement personnel.
 A CSA should not try to apprehend the alleged perpetrator of the crime.
 That too is the responsibility of law enforcement.
 It is also not a CSA’s responsibility to try and convince a victim to contact law enforcement if the victim chooses not to do so.

-Statistics are compiled by UTPD and the Clery Coordinator.
+Statistics are compiled by the Clery Coordinator.
 Data is collected from UT Student Conduct, UT Campus Security Authorities, Knoxville Police Department, and other applicable law enforcement agencies for incidents that occurred on UT owned or controlled properties.
 This information is published in the university’s Annual Security Report on or before October 1 annually.

 An incident report cannot be confidential, even if the person who reported the incident to you requested that you keep the report confidential.
 However, crime statistics are anonymous and no personal identifiers will be disclosed.

 There are two forms of notifications.
 Immediate notifications, or UT Alert, and timely notifications, or as we call them, Safety Notices.
 The university is federally mandated to send these notifications when a Clery-reportable crime occurs on university owned or controlled property that is a serious or continuing threat to the campus community.
-The university supports this mandate and believe it’s an important part to keeping the community safe.
+The university supports this mandate and believes it’s an important part of keeping the community safe.
 For more information on Clery mandated notifications, visit the Safety Notice page.

 The Clery Act does not mandate what information should be included in a Safety Notice (timely warning).
-However, Safety Notices will usually include date the incident was reported, the date and a general time frame the incident occurred, location (typically a general location will be given when a sexual assault occurs in an on campus residence hall to protect the identity of the victim), a brief description of the incident, and safety tips.
+However, Safety Notices will usually include date the incident was reported, the date and a general time frame the incident occurred, location (typically a general location will be given when a sexual assault occurs in an on-campus residence hall to protect the identity of the victim), a brief description of the incident, and safety tips.

 Names of the victim or suspect will generally be withheld to protect the identity of the victim.
 If the incident is reported through a CSA report, often times the name of the victim and/or suspect is not reported.
 If the incident was reported through a police report, names are not released due to the ongoing investigation.